Posting to IRC using ActiveMQ

 end

-With that running on the same box as IRCCat your other processes can now just put messages onto the IRC queue and they'll be posted to IRC.
-If IRCCat isn't running, they'll be stored in the queue until it is and then get posted.
+With this running on the same box as IRCCat, any other process can drop a message onto the /queue/irc.outgoing queue and it will appear in IRC.
+If IRCCat happens to be down, the messages sit safely in the queue until it comes back up.

-I like this approach because the various other processes don't need to know which server / port IRCCat is running on, they just talk to the message queue - which is made easy by SMQueue.
+I like this approach because the various processes that generate notifications don't need to know anything about where IRCCat is running.
+They just talk to the message queue, which SMQueue makes painless.